top of page

 L'ATELIER d'IMAGE TRANSFORMEE

-How do prints, collages, and designs for ceramic tiles, tableware, and tile garden panels relate to one another?
+How do such diverse items as prints, collages, ceramic tiles, tableware, and tile garden panels relate to one another?

 After retiring from the practice of architecture, I continued to create drawings using the same technical pens and ink with which I had so many years of experience.
 Combining my love for botanical study with the precision made possible by the use of the technical pens led me to explorations of pure image making.
 Again, my architectural experience had conditioned me to consider the reproduction of those images.
 Because my ink drawings are line only, shadows, tones, and textures must be executed by alternative techniques (akin to the same challenges posed to engravers and drypoint artists).
 I soon realized that the benefit of facility in reproducing images executed in line only was offset by the limitation of the choice of only one printing color.